KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 **On definitions.html:**
 * Login or register with the site.
-* Navigate to the home page from the nav-bar
+* Navigate to the definitions page from the nav-bar
 *   Choose whether to  'upvote' or 'downvote' a definition
 	* Click on 'thumbs up' icon to upvote
 	* Click on 'thumbs down' icon to downvote